chromium/chromium/docs/infra/new_builder.md

 ##### Try builders

-The sequence of try builders for a builder does not correspond to a linear history of revisions.
+The sequence of builds for a try builder does not correspond to a linear history of revisions.
 Consequently, the interface for the consoles is different, as is the method of defining the console.
 Try builders will by default be added to a list view with the same name as its builder group and also to a console that includes all try builders, so nothing usually needs to be done to update a console when adding a builder to an existing builder group.

 ```starlark